-Now it must be admitted that the beliefs examined above were taken by me from the New Testament cannon, a formalization that was already taking place in the first period but not completed until the second period.
+The beliefs examined above were taken by me from the New Testament cannon, a formalization of "right beliefs" that was already taking place in the pre-constantine period, but not completed until the second period.
 In those early centuries there were other beliefs, and indeed other faiths, that claimed to be loyal to the Jesus Christ revelation.
 So we have the ambiguity of deciding which of these early "faiths" we choose to call "Christian."
-It was, I believe, the intent of the New Testament canonizers to separate writings that they believed expressed the true faith from those that did not or at least tempted their members to misunderstandings of the faith.
+It was, I believe, the intent of the New Testament canonizers to separate writings that they believed expressed the true faith from those that did not express that faith, or tempted people to misunderstandings the faith.

-For example, as we today observe the early century manuscript credited to Thomas, we see some direct memories of the historical Jesus not found in the New Testament and insights about life that we find true.
-Nevertheless, we can also see in the Thomas writing a quite different overall view that we find in the New Testament.
+For example, much is being made today about an early century manuscript credited to Thomas.
+We see some direct memories of the historical Jesus not found in the New Testament and insights about human life that we find true.
+Nevertheless, we can also see in the Thomas writing a quite different overall view than we find in the New Testament.
 In the Thomas text there is no emphasis on death and resurrection or even the Christ title for Jesus.
-It is expressing a different "faith" or at least a quite different picture of "faith" than the one the canonizers of the New Testament were attempted to protect.
-It is possible for us to criticize the canonizers for excluding writings that could have been included and for including writings that could have been excluded.
-Nevertheless, these canonizers were, I believe, persons of faith who were attempting to fence in those writings most worthy to be read aloud in the circles of the faithful.
+We must assume that it was seen by the canonizers as expressing a different "faith" or at least a quite different picture of "faith" than the one the canonizers of the New Testament attempted to protect.
+It is possible for us to criticize the canonizers for excluding writings that could have been included or for including writings that we might want to exclude.
+Nevertheless, these canonizers were, I believe, persons of faith who were attempting to fence out misleading writings and fence in those writings most worthy to be read aloud in the circles of the faithful.
+Let us remember that those early Christians saw themselves as the body of Christ who thereby had the authority to see what was faith and what was not faith, not trust in this Jesus Christ revelation of how Reality IS in every event that happens to us.

-Also, period one Christians harbored many beliefs that cannot be understood to express that essential Christian faith that is beyond beliefs.
+Period one Christians also harbored many beliefs that cannot be understood to express that essential Christian faith that is beyond beliefs.
 For example, they believed that the sun rotated around the earth and that the earth was basically flat, unless they had been convinced by the Alexandrian philosopher, Claudius Ptolemy (100-170 CE) that the earth was spherical.
-I do not believe, and cannot believe, that ancient science.
+I do not believe; I cannot believe in the truth of that ancient science.
 I can understand why they had their science, but their science cannot be my science.

 Also, I cannot believe that there is going to be a general resurrection of the dead at the end of time, complete with reward for those who have kept the faith and gloom for those who have not.
-What I can believe is that Reality is going to win in the end over unreality, that fleeing or fighting with Reality is a futile way to live.
+What I can believe is that Reality is going to win in the end over unreality-that fleeing or fighting with Reality is a futile way to live.